 Continued growth in data centre virtualisation is inevitable, given the advantages it offers.
-However, the strategy creates significant challenges for data centre power infrastructures.
-In this article Ian Jackson, General Manager at Kohler Uninterruptible Power, a Kohler Company, describes how modern, modular UPS topology can assist data centre managers and owners in meeting these challenges.
+However, the strategy creates significant challenges for data centre infrastructures and their power protection systems.
+In this article Ian Jackson, General Manager at KOHLER Uninterruptible Power, a KOHLER Company, describes how modern, modular UPS topology can assist data centre managers and owners in meeting these challenges.

-Virtualisation is a powerful strategy that continues to enjoy steady growth within data centres.
+Virtualisation is a powerful strategy that continues to enjoy steady growth within data centre operations.
 Its strength comes from making the IT process more productive and agile, delivering higher levels of service at lower prices.
-In fact, market research analysts Reportsnreports predicts a CAGR growth in the global storage virtualisation market of more than 24% from 2015 to 2019, while according to Arbor Networks, AT&T expects to virtualise and control more than 75% of its network using a software-driven architecture by 2020.
+In fact, market research analysts Reportsnreports predict a CAGR growth in the global storage virtualisation market of more than 24% from 2015 to 2019, while according to Arbor Networks, AT&T expects to virtualise and control more than 75% of its network using a software-driven architecture by 2020.

 Virtualisation and its power challenge

-Accordingly, UPSs have to be flexible and scalable to cope with this dynamic and growing load demand.
+Accordingly, a UPS system has to be flexible and scalable to cope with this dynamic and growing load demand.
 As initial virtualisation decreases the load, it should be easy to take some UPS capacity offline to avoid unnecessary UPS powering and cooling.
 Adding capacity to facilitate ongoing growth should also be as straightforward as possible, ideally without the need to interrupt power when adding or removing capacity, which also shouldn’t have an impact on the UPS equipment’s footprint.

 Scalable modular UPS solutions

-As the load increases, racks can be added with minimal disruption as each has just a 1.49 m2 footprint even while delivering a power density up to 335 kW/m2.
+As the load increases, racks can be added with minimal disruption as each has just a 1.49 m2 footprint even while delivering a power density up to 335kW/m2.
 Front and back clearances are also minimal, maximising the floor space available for revenue-earning servers.
-Near unity input power factor at all loads reduces input cable and fuse sizing, cutting cost for the electrical installation.
+Near unity input power factor at all loads reduces input cable and fuse sizing, cutting costs for the electrical installation.

 Comprehensive two-way UPS communications capability is also critical for protecting the heavily-utilised servers in these environments.
 Simple Network Management Protocol (SNMP) is one popular platform- and vendor-independent solution.
 SNMP-enabled UPSs become network devices that can transmit and receive management variables across enterprise-wide networks.
-UPS-protected devices can be controlled and rebooted remotely across the network.
-If an extended power failure threatens battery autonomy, information can be safeguarded while multiple servers and communications networks are automatically and gracefully shut down.
+Uninterruptible power supply-protected devices can be controlled and rebooted remotely across the network.
+If an extended power outage threatens UPS battery autonomy, information can be safeguarded while multiple servers and communications networks are automatically and gracefully shut down.

-The continued penetration of virtualisation into data centres is inevitable, given the IT efficiency advantages that it offers.
-However virtualisation invokes a dynamic, sometimes unpredictable but nearly always increased power demand from a dense population of heavily-utilised servers.
-Supporting these data centre environments with UPS power protection that is equally as responsive and flexible, while both essential and challenging, can be achieved by sourcing the right solutions now available from leading UPS vendors.
+The continued penetration of virtualisation into data centre operations is inevitable, given the IT efficiency advantages that it offers.
+However, virtualisation invokes a dynamic, sometimes unpredictable but nearly always increased power demand from a dense population of heavily-utilised servers.
+Supporting these data centre environments with UPS power protection that is equally as responsive and flexible, while both essential and challenging, can be achieved by sourcing the right UPS solutions now available from leading UPS installers in Ireland.